 There is a lot of noise going through an office building on a daily basis, and it can be distracting for your employees.
 Let’s take a look at some of the benefits of why soundproofing your office building is important.

-While there are some people who work better when they have background noise, most people cannot.
-In an office with an open plan, there is even more noise than in a building that has everyone working in individual offices.
-There may be continuous noise from the HVAC system, printers, and people typing on their computers.
-There also may be noise from phones ringing or people talking.
+While there are some people who work better when they have background noise, most people cannot, and people like to choose why they listen to, as opposed to what they overhear.
+In an office with an open plan, there is even more noise than in a building with individual offices.
+There may also be continuous noise from the HVAC system, printers, and people typing on their computers, not to mention phones ringing and conversations.

-When that noise is reduced with soundproofing, employee productivity can go up, especially when you remove noises from phones suddenly ringing or a burst of laughter coming from the break room that breaks your employee’s concentration.
-The noise reduction can make a much bigger difference in productivity than you may think, and it can potentially improve a business’s bottom line.
+When that noise is reduced with soundproofing, employee productivity can go up, especially when you remove noises from phones suddenly ringing or bursts of laughter from the break room that break your employee’s concentration.
+Noise reduction can make a much bigger difference in productivity than you may think and potentially improve a business’s bottom line.

-When talking to someone in person, if there is too much background noise, you may end up having to repeat things to them multiple times, making communication much more difficult.
+When talking to someone in person, if there is too much background noise, you may end up having to repeat things, making communication more difficult.
 All communication can significantly improve with soundproofing.

 Soundproofing Improves Privacy

-If your office handles more confidential information, like a therapist’s office, for example, you definitely do not want anyone to be able to overhear your sessions with patients, which is why soundproofing is so important.
+If your office handles more confidential information, like a therapist’s office, you definitely do not want anyone to overhear your sessions with patients, which is why soundproofing is so important.

-Noise is distracting, and it not only can impact the productivity of your employees but it can also impact their overall wellness.
+Noise is distracting, and it not only can impact the productivity of your employees, but it can also impact their overall wellness.
 The distractions can make it harder for some employees to stay on top of their work, and they can get stressed worrying about staying on top of deadlines.
 Employees may suffer from high blood pressure, trouble sleeping, weight loss or gain, or depression if they feel overly stressed because of noise causing too many disruptions to their work.
+Background noise and noise pollution also contribute to hearing loss, impair memory detention, and prove disruptive to many people, including those who deal with ADHD and other neurological conditions.

 Let’s Work Together!

-If you are ready to add some acoustical ceiling panels to your office building to improve its soundproofing, contact Magnum Drywall today!
-We will work with you to ensure that not only is your office properly soundproofed, but it also looks beautiful and fits in with your overall brand image.
+Soundproofing is a solid solution to your noisy building.
+If you are ready to add some acoustical ceiling panels to your office building to improve its soundproofing, contact Magnum today!
+We will work with you to ensure that not only is your office properly soundproofed, but that it also looks beautiful and fits in with your overall brand image.